 FHA | 580 with a 3.5% down payment or 500 with 10% down | Homebuyers with low- to moderate-income |

-VA | No set minimum from the VA although most lenders with require a 620 or higher credit score (some may allow a score as low as 580) | Veterans & Active Military |
+VA | No set minimum from the VA although most lenders will require a 620 or higher credit score (some may allow a score as low as 580) | Veterans & active military |

 USDA | No set minimum from the USDA although most lenders will require a score of at least 640 | Buyers purchasing a home in a designated rural area |